sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 = What if I update to the Premium version after using the Free version? =

 Your existing elements/content will work with the premium version.
-So you wonâ€™t lose your any of your hard work.
+So you wonГўв‚¬в„ўt lose your any of your hard work.

 = Can I get a refund? =